-Let's say that you already have a great domain name, but you're not so sure about your domain registrar.
-Don't worry, you can make a change.
-It's possible and, in some cases, easy to transfer your domain registration to another registrar.
-So how do you know if transferring is right for you?
-Here are a few things to consider:
+Let’s say you already have a great domain name, but you’re not happy with your domain registrar.
+Don’t worry, you can transfer your domain to another registrar.
+So how do you figure out if transferring is right for you?
+Here are a few things to consider.

 Not all domain registrars are the same.
-From the features that they provide to how reliable they are, there's a lot more to registrars than just selling you names.
-To find out what to avoid when picking a registrar, read our post Be aware: 5 things to watch out for when buying a domain.
-Once you've chosen a registrar, the good news is that you're not locked into using them forever.
-You can always make a switch.
+From the features they provide to how reliable they are, there’s a lot more to registrars than just selling you names.
+If you’re not satisfied with your registrar, the good news is that you’re not locked in.
+You can make a switch anytime.

-Here are the three key things to consider when evaluating a new registrar:
+Key things to consider when considering a new registrar

-Every registrar offers a suite of features and services, such as WHOIS privacy protection (to hide your contact information from people searching for your domain's owner), web hosting and email.
-If you don't have all the features that you want with your current registrar, you may wish to take advantage of a better package offered by a different registrar.
+Every registrar offers a suite of features and services, such as privacy protection, web hosting, and email.
+If you don’t have all the features you want with your current registrar, you may wish to take advantage of a better package offered by a different registrar.

 In addition to comparing features, it’s also important to look at how the features and services are priced and implemented:

-- Support: Will live support be available when you need it?
+- Support: Will customer support be available when you need it?

-- Provider: Who provides the features that they're selling?
+- Provider: Who provides the features they’re selling?
 Some registrars offer all their own services for email and web hosting, while others partner with third-party providers.
-If you're currently using a provider for things like web hosting and design, and they already partner with another registrar that you're considering using, it may be a more seamless transfer.

-Price alone may not justify transferring your domain.
-Saving a few pounds per year on a domain name is much less valuable than having a domain registrar that suits your needs.
-Before making a transfer, consider the consequences of doing so.
+But remember: Price alone may not justify transferring your domain.
+Saving a few dollars per year on a domain name is much less valuable than having a domain registrar that suits your needs.
+Before making a transfer, consider the pros and cons of each registrar.

 3. Changing ownership